The Truth vs. The Scam:

 Work at home processing or reshipping checks, money orders, envelopes, and/or merchandise; receiving money wired into your account; writing checks on somebody else's account; secret shopper jobs; forwarding cash received in a package, by mail, by Western Union or MoneyGram; and receiving credit cards or gift cards from a foreign employer or someone you met online.

 Warning!
-The Overpayment Scam, in which you are given a check or money orders, or have money wired into your bank or credit card account, for an amount far above the price of an item you are selling or a lottery is sometimes the starting point for the scams listed in this section.
+The Overpayment Scam, in which you are given a check or money orders, or have money wired into your bank or credit card account, for an amount far above the price of an item you are selling is sometimes the starting point for the scams listed in this section.
 For more information about Overpayment Scams please go HERE.

 What is happening: You are being asked to launder stolen money and merchandise.